INTRODUCING

 Please tell us a bit about your upcoming exhibition.
 What’s more, I would also like to know what you are reading at the moment!

 Actually, I don’t do this on purpose.
-People tell me that it reminds them of something which I really like because memories are very important.
+People tell me that it reminds them of something, which I really like because memories are significant.
 The title of the show is a succession of the word thunder in ten different languages.

 A rumble of thunder is a metaphor of destroying and creating, which is the practice of art in itself.
 As a contradiction, a hashtag is a referential system of the digital space, interlinking references with each other and creating clusters of lineages.

-Everything exists until the end of time until a giant solar flare is wiping out all our servers or a giant painting brush is gonna repaint the whole world.
+Everything exists until the end of time until a giant solar flare is wiping out all our servers or a giant painting brush repaints the whole world.
 I believe in the second option.
 I was just reading this article and the biography of Sergei Prokofjew.

 Alexander ISKIN | Solo Show